- Many users complain about Discord static noise when streaming. This could occur due to incorrect output device configuration.

 Additionally, try updating the device driver, setting the default recording device, or reinstalling the app to fix the issue.

-This may look similar to Discord audio cutting out problem, but we have a separate guide to fix it.
-Just take a closer look right away.
+This may look similar to the Discord audio cutting out problem, but the fixes are slightly different.